 For more information on how the family law process works in Colorado see my brief articles on the basic procedure here: https://www.dillielaw.com/blog/colorado-family-law-procedure-part-1/ and here: https://www.dillielaw.com/blog/colorado-family-law-procedure-part-2/.

-Be aware that the Colorado Courts publish resources for pro se parties here: https://www.courts.state.co.us/Self_Help/Index.cfm.
+Also, check out the resources that the Colorado Courts publish for pro se parties here: https://www.courts.state.co.us/Self_Help/Index.cfm.

-And don’t forget to keep an eye on my blog here: https://www.dillielaw.com/blog/ for approachable information and insights into all things family law in Colorado.
+Lastly, don’t forget to keep an eye on my blog here: https://www.dillielaw.com/blog/ for approachable information and insights into all things family law in Colorado and feel free to contact me directly at DillieLawOffice@gmail.com or (720) 507-3105 if you need more guidance with a family law case in Colorado.